Cantera/ncm-2019-materials/README.md

 Once the zip file finishes downloading, unzip it and remember where the files are.

-Open your terminal (Linux or macOS) or the Anaconda Prompt and use the `cd` command to change into the directory with the files you just cloned/unzipped.
+Open your terminal (Linux or macOS) or the Anaconda Prompt (Windows) and use the `cd` command to change into the directory with the files you just cloned/unzipped.
 For instance, if you unzipped the files into your `Downloads` folder, then the command will look like:

 ```console
 cd Downloads/ncm-2019-materials